Program Overview

 • Build a garden committee with clear goals

-• Define roles of your team
+• Define the roles of your team

 • Consider school district policies